 The appearance of the completer is controlled by the

 type differently depending on the value among

-The use of Jedi also fulfills a number of requests and fix a number of bugs like case-insensitive completion, completion after division operator: See PR #10182.
+The use of Jedi also fulfills a number of requests and fixes a number of bugs like case-insensitive completion and completion after division operator: See PR #10182.